DavidVentura/blog/blog/raw/postgres-lib-2/POST.md

 const StaticExtensionFInfo example_static_finfo[] = {...};
 void register_example(void) { };
 ```
-and it was _fine_ for my toy extension, but then I got to `pgvector`, which exports 104 functions, and I'm not doing that manually.
+and it was _fine_ for a toy extension, but then I got to [pgvector](https://github.com/pgvector/pgvector), which exports 104 functions.
+No way I'm doing that manually.

-My solution for this?
-Build the extension statically into `<extension>.a`, then list all the symbols.

-Not _every_ symbol in the archive file is a function for Postgres to call though.
-Helper functions shouldn't be added to the static registry.

-How to tell extensions and helper functions apart?
-Well, _conveniently_ the ABI requires every extension function to be accompanied by a meta function, which has the prefix `pg_finfo_`.
+Since the ABI _conveniently_ requires every extension function to have a companion `pg_finfo_` meta function, we can programmatically filter for extension functions from the archive (`<extension>.a`).

 So, I made a python script that essentially runs `nm <extension>.a | grep pg_finfo` and generates a _wrapper_ static library which looks like